-Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features
+Gain Greater Control with Our New “Preview Audio” and “Pause” Features

 Preview audio and pause features for video content creation

-Producing high-quality video content often depends on the finer details—such as accurate pronunciation or the timing of a dramatic pause.
+Producing high-quality video content often depends on the finer details—such as the pronunciation of a word or the timing of a dramatic pause.
 We’re delighted to introduce two new features—Preview Audio and Pause—that provide you with enhanced precision and flexibility before you commit credits to generating a full video.

 Why Use Preview Audio?

 Preview Audio is a breakthrough for anyone wanting to ensure their text-to-speech (TTS) narration sounds just right before using credits to create a video.
-Previously, you would go straight from writing your script to generating the final video.
-While convenient, this left little room for fine-tuning—and if you spotted a minor error, your credits were already spent.
+Previously, you would move directly from writing your script to generating the final video.
+While this was convenient, it left little room for fine-tuning—and if you noticed a minor error, you’d already have spent your credits.
 With Preview Audio, you can:

 1. Check Pronunciation & Tone